 - Disclosure of Student Records

 - The privacy and confidentiality of all student records will be preserved and access guaranteed in accordance with The Family Educational Rights and Privacy Act (FERPA).
 The College will not permit the release of student records, other than “Directory Information”, without the written consent of the student, or under certain circumstances as allowed by law, including, but not limited to, disclosure to officials of another school or college for student enrollment or transfer purposes, pursuant to judicial orders or lawfully issued subpoenas, where the information contained in the student file is needed to protect the health safety or welfare of the student or other persons, disclosure to military recruiters in compliance with the Solomon Amendment.
-Directory Information includes the following information: student name, major field of study, dates of attendance, degrees and awards received, the most recent educational institution attended, and participation in officially recognized activities and sports.
+Directory Information includes the following information: student name, major field of study, dates of attendance, degrees and awards received, the most recent educational institution attended, enrollment status, and participation in officially recognized activities and sports.
 Further, a student’s name may be released for graduation listings and lists of special awards, honors and events released to the news media; the students name and degree may also be released to employers for follow up graduate surveys.
 Students who do not want their Directory Information released to third parties should contact the Records and Enrollment Services Offices.

 - Records related to a student’s disability are kept in confidence and will only be shared with other College personnel on a legitimate need-to-know basis when there is a compelling reason for the disclosure regarding some specific aspect of the confidential information, such as providing appropriate accommodation.
 Information will be shared with off-campus entities only through written consent of the student or as provided by law.